zanshin/dotfiles/Sublime Text 2/Packages/Gist/README.md

     git clone git://github.com/condemil/Gist

+# Generating Access Token

+Currently, the only way to create a Gist Access Token is to curl the authorize API from Github.
+Here's the command you can run from your terminal to do so:

+    curl -v -u USERNAME -X POST https://api.github.com/authorizations --data "{\"scopes\":[\"gist\"]}"

+Where USERNAME is your Github username.
+Save the token generated and paste it in the settings section under the token option.

 # Options

 If you're using OS X and have a keychain entry for github.com, no configuration is needed.
-Otherwise, edit the settings file (it should open automatically the first time you use a Gist command):
+Otherwise, edit the settings file (it should open automatically the first time you use a Gist command).
+Note you must specifiy either username AND password or token.

 *   `"username": ""`

-    You need to enter your GitHub username here
+    You can enter your GitHub username here

 *   `"password": ""`

-    You need to enter your GitHub password here
+    You can enter your GitHub password here

 *   `"https_proxy": http://user:pass@proxy:port`

     You can enter https proxy here
     Format: "http://user:pass@proxy:port"

 *   `"enterprise": false`

     Set this to true if you want to use a enterprise version of github instead of github.com

 *   `"url": ""`

     Set the url of the enterprise version of github you want to use.
 Leave this blank if the enterprise option is set to false.

 *   `"max_gists": 100`

     Set the maximum number of Gists that can will fetched by the plugin.
 It can't be higher than 100, because of GitHub API limitations.

+* `"gist_prefix": ""`

+    Limit the Gists displayed in the `Open Gist` list by prefix.
+Leave blank to display all Gists.
+Example: `"gist_prefix": "Snippet:"` will only list Gists with names starting with the text **Snippet:**.

 # Usage